 Movex Track-O Cross Country

-The French company Movex have a similar concept to the MTT-154 called the Track-O Cross-Country, although it seems more tilted to onsite construction and industrial tasks.
+The French company Movex has a similar concept to the MTT-154 called the Track-O Cross-Country, although it seems more tilted to on-site construction and industrial tasks.

 Mattro Ziesel

-The Mattro Ziesel was originally developed as an offroad wheelchair but it has been developed by a number of partner organisations to develop usage in agriculture, such as the Aebi EC-170 that has a front-mounted PTO.
+The Mattro Ziesel was originally developed as an off-road wheelchair, but it has been developed by some partner organisations to develop usage in agriculture, such as the Aebi EC-170 that has a front-mounted PTO.

 With a 60-degree side slope, low ground pressure, and a top speed of 35kph, they are more mobile over extreme terrain than a quad bike ATV.